 All Room types come in one of two styles King or Two Queen.
 These are the same rooms.
 Same views, amenities, etc it is simply whether you want a huge kingsized bed or two (still quite large) Queen beds.
-This is simply personal preference based on intended sleeping requirements.
+This is simply a personal preference based on intended sleeping requirements.

 The Resort Rooms are the basic room types.
 They come with a view that will be less than ideal.
 You may get a fantastic view out over las Vegas and the Mountains beyond but you will not get a view out over the strip.
-Also, some of these rooms are low floors and the view can be pretty terrible.
-It’s hit and miss as to how good or bad the view can be.
+Also, some of these rooms are on low floors and the view can be pretty terrible.
+It’s hit-and-miss as to how good or bad the view can be.
 If you get a high floor then the view can be pretty wonderful, it’s just not a strip view, and if you get stuck on a low floor…well we hope you like rooftops and parking lots.

 The Standard Rooms are still nice rooms.
 All the non-Suite rooms are the same size and layout and outfitting (apart from the Stay-Well) They just have different views depending on the location in the building.

 The rooms are 395 sqft and come with a large Vanity Mirror and desk, separate desk and seating area, one or two large comfy beds mini-bar (Charged), TV, and Black-out blinds.
 They are not the most modern room in Vegas, but they are still well-appointed and very pleasant to stay in.
 The Art is tasteful and floral and really adds a nice touch.

 The bathroom is all marble and well-lit with a movie-style back-lit mirror.
 The Shower is over a tub (no plug!) and not the walk-in we would expect but we know some prefer a tub (bring a plug!).